Paul McGann: Early work and breakthrough

 McGann's breakthrough role was in Give Us a Break, devised by Geoff McQueen, McGann played a good snooker player who got into scrapes with Robert Lindsay, who played his wideboy manager.
-The series was a comedy drama in the vein of the popular ITV series of the time, Minder.
+The series was a comedy drama in the vein of the ITV series of the time, Minder.
 The series only lasted for one season and it was concluded by a one-off special.
 His first major dramatic role was the British World War I deserter and criminal Percy Toplis in the 1986 BBC serial The Monocled Mutineer.
 The film was based on the 1978 book of the same name, written by William Alison and John Fairley.

 The serial garnered controversy from British right-wing media, though McGann's performance garnered acclaim.
-In 1986, he was cast as the anonymous main character (Marwood) in Bruce Robinson's cult film, Withnail and I. He also starred as Anton Skrebensky in Ken Russell's 1989 adaptation of D.H.
-Lawrence's The Rainbow.
+In 1986, he was cast as the anonymous main character (Marwood) in Bruce Robinson's cult film, Withnail and I. He also starred as Anton Skrebensky in Ken Russell's 1989 adaptation of D. H. Lawrence's The Rainbow.
 McGann's other early film appearances include The Monk, Dealers, Tree of Hands and the epic war film Empire of the Sun.
 McGann and other young British actors who were becoming established film actors such as Tim Roth, Gary Oldman, Colin Firth and Bruce Payne were dubbed the 'Brit Pack'.

 Since 1989, McGann has concentrated primarily on television work, including Nice Town and Nature Boy for the BBC, and The One That Got Away and the second series of Hornblower for ITV.
 However, he has had small roles in a number of high-profile American films like The Three Musketeers and Alien 3.
 His role in Alien 3 was originally larger, but much of it was edited out of the final print.
 The cut footage can be seen in the extended version of the film.

-In 1992, he was cast as Richard Sharpe, the lead character in the Sharpe series of made-for-TV films based on Bernard Cornwell's novels; however he injured his knee while playing football just days into filming Sharpe's Rifles in Ukraine.
-He was replaced by Sean Bean and the role effectively kick-started Bean's career and is the one that he is most closely identified with.
+In 1992, he was cast as Richard Sharpe, the lead character in the Sharpe series of made-for-TV films based on Bernard Cornwell's novels.
+However, he injured his knee while playing football just days into filming Sharpe's Rifles in Ukraine and was replaced by Sean Bean in the role.